Food Storage Secrets You Need To Know

 Honeyville Grain Can On The Right

-This is where I buy freeze-dried fruits, freeze-dried vegetables, some dehydrated vegetables, and freeze-dried meats.
-I can make soups, casseroles, and stews with a combination of any of these.
+This is where I buy freeze-dried fruits, some dehydrated vegetables, and freeze-dried meats.
+I can combine these to make soups, casseroles, and stews.
+I’ve started buying “Pantry” size cans (through Thrive Life).
+They are smaller and great for a small family of two.

 Please remember, I also buy canned goods.
 If you missed the ones I stock up on, read this post from my archive: Canned Foods I Recommend You Store

-And the bonus is their products store for 25 years, under optimal temperature conditions.
-Please don’t store your food storage in your garage if the temperatures go over 70 degrees.
+The bonus is that Thrive Life products can be stored for 25 years under optimal temperature conditions.
+Please don’t store your food in your garage if temperatures exceed 70 degrees.

 What Temperature Is Best To Store My Food Storage?

 This is where it gets interesting.
-You may think you can bring those #10 cans home and place them ever so neatly on your shelves, and you are good to go.
-But wait, what is the best temperature to store my food?
+You may think you can bring those #10 cans home and place them neatly on your shelves, and you are good to go.
+But wait, what is the best temperature at which to store my food?

-Well, the lower the temperature, such as 50-60 degrees, the longer your food will last.
-So, for instance, keeping our food at 75-80 degrees will definitely cut the 25-year shelf-life down considerably.
-The challenge is, most of us don’t have the option of storing at those low temps anywhere in our home or apartment.
-Some lucky families have a basement storage area, like under a porch without daylight, where the temperatures stay fairly cool pretty much the same all year long.
+The lower the temperature, such as 50-60 degrees, the longer your food will last.
+For instance, keeping our food at 75-80 degrees will cut the 25-year shelf-life down considerably.
+The challenge is that most of us can’t store at those low temperatures anywhere in our home or apartment.
+Some lucky families have a basement storage area under a porch without daylight, where the temperatures stay relatively cool and pretty much the same all year.

 Food Storage Shelf-Life

-I’ve listed below the normal average shelf-life for a number of foods we are likely to store for later consumption:
+I’ve listed below the typical average shelf-life for several foods we are likely to store for later consumption:

-• Instant Milk: (Thrive Live) Unopened 25 years, 2 years open
+- Instant Milk: (Thrive Live) Unopened 25 years, two years if opened

-• Honey: Stores indefinitely, store in smaller containers: note thatit may (crystalize or harden-you can soften it outside in the sun)
+- Honey: Stores indefinitely, store in smaller containers: note that it may crystalize or harden-you can soften it outside in the sun easier in smaller quantities

-• Baking Powder: Often listed as Indefinitely, but I like mine to be as fresh as possible, (typically one year-we need our baking goods to rise, and fresh does it best)
+- Baking Powder: Often listed as indefinitely, but I like mine to be as fresh as possible (typically, one year – we need it to help our baking goods to rise, and fresh does it best)

-• Baking Soda: Two years unopened, 6 months opened
+- Baking Soda: Two years unopened, six months opened

 Don’t Forget Your Water Storage

-The American Red Cross recommends one gallon per day per person.
-I recommend four gallons of water per day per person.
-I get thirsty just thinking about the one gallon of water.
+The American Red Cross recommends one gallon of water per day per person.
+I recommend four gallons per day per person to cover hydration, cooking, personal hygiene, and limited laundry.
+I get thirsty just thinking about one gallon of water.

-Please remember we need water to drink, cook with, for a mini bath, and wash our dishes.
-Hopefully, we will have enough water to wash our underwear from time to time.
+Please remember that we need water to drink, cook, take a mini bath, and wash our dishes and underwear.
+Hopefully, we will have enough water to wash our underwear daily.

 Water Storage Containers I Use